Andrew Gertler

 Andrew Gertler (born November 8, 1988) is an American talent manager that manages Rick Ross's Maybach Music Group / Atlantic Records recording artist Rockie Fresh and Island Records recording artist Shawn Mendes.
 He also manages Lauren Spencer-Smith and JP Saxe.
-Gertler was named one of Forbes' "30 Under 30" in Music in 2016 and is credited with discovering Mendes in January of 2014.
+Gertler was named one of Forbes' "30 Under 30" in Music in 2016 and is credited with discovering Mendes in January 2014.